jp74/pip-mockup/README.md

 4. Use `python setup.py register` to publish package info (will prompt for un/pw)
 5. Use `python setup.py sdist upload` to create a download file, and push to Pypi

+> Register command is used to create the initial package, as well as send updates.
+By default the Pypi page will only show the latest package info, however this can be amended within the web interface.

 ### Testing install
 pip install -e git+https://user@gitrepo.com/user/package.git#egg=package